 It’s also important to note that our system won’t significantly contribute to the volume of sludge treated at the Winnipeg plant, since our system will deliver wastewater with solids already separated in residential holding tanks.

 That said, waste management capacity is a long-term concern for Winnipeg and many other municipalities.
 That's why Winnipeg is embarking on a major expansion of its North End Treatment Plan.
 At the current schedule, the expansion is expected to be completed within eight years.

 Here in St. Andrews, we’re also taking forward-looking action to ensure our long-term needs will be met.
 We’re currently developing a wastewater management strategy for the entire municipality.
 Engineers have been contracted to help us with the planning.

 Please contact the RM office by using the inquiry form or by calling 204-738-2076.
-There is no additional charge for the meter or installation on your property.
+There is no additional charge for the meter and a standard installation.